 Physically Remove Tree Roots on Your Own

-Physically taking out a tree stump is the fastest, but most laborious way to get rid of it.
+Physically taking out a tree stump and its roots is the fastest, but most laborious, way to get rid of it.
 Tree stump removal and taking out the tree roots on your own generally involves either digging them out or using a stump grinder.
-It really depends on the type and size of the tree roots you are dealing with.
-This type of DIY project works best with smaller roots.
+It depends on the type and size of the tree roots you are dealing with.
+This type of DIY project works best with smaller stumps and roots.

 Digging Out Tree Roots

-Next, use the grub hoe to lift out the cut roots.
+- Next, use the grub hoe to lift out the cut roots.
 Pull additional ones out by hand if you can.
-Push the stump back and forth to loosen the roots and continue to cut and pull roots until you are able to remove the root ball from the soil.
+Push the stump back and forth to loosen the roots and continue to cut and pull roots until you can remove the root ball from the soil.
 A root saw may be needed if the roots are too thick for the loppers.